 All Board Members must resign from, and be independent of, any Provincial Union office.

-The Chair of the Board is Brent Impey.
-He has held the Chair since June 2014.
+The Chair of the Board is Stewart Mitchell.
+He has held the Chair since 31 May 2021.

 Ajit is a business advisor with more than 20 years of proven commercial success, since leading a management buy-out of transport and contracting company United Carriers.
 A Northland Rugby Union Board member since 2008 he helped the Provincial Union turn its finances around and was Chair from 2014 to 2020.
 He has also been an observer on the Board of the Blues Super Rugby club and served as interim CEO.
 Ajit is a Fellow of the Chartered Accountants of Australia and New Zealand, and member of the Chartered Institute of Management Accountants with industry accounting experience stretching back more than 30 years.
 A member of the Institute of Directors he is currently on the Boards of property and quarrying business United Infrastructure Ltd and the Alzheimer’s Society of Northland.